Aditi-P22/Writezio/README.md

 # ✍️ Writezio

-Writesio is a full-stack collaborative document editor designed for teams and individuals to write, edit, and collaborate in real-time — enriched with modern features like comments, threads, mentions, templates, and a highly customizable editor built on TipTap.
+Writezio is a full-stack collaborative document editor designed for teams and individuals to write, edit, and collaborate in real-time — enriched with modern features like comments, threads, mentions, templates, and a highly customizable editor built on TipTap.

 Built with cutting-edge technologies, Writesio offers an elegant interface, seamless real-time performance, and a powerful collaborative writing experience.